-Minnesota Women’s Caucus for Art and the Katherine E. Nash Gallery at the University of Minnesota present The Women and Money Project, a group exhibition and related programs that will investigate the relationship between women and money through a contemporary lens.
+Minnesota Women’s Caucus for Art and the Katherine E. Nash Gallery at the University of Minnesota present The Women and Money Project, a group exhibition and related programs that investigates the relationship between women and money through a contemporary lens.

-The Women and Money Project exhibition will have an impact on art, discourse, and public audiences by investigating and engaging our understanding of the relationships of women, art, money, exchange and social hierarchies.
+The Women and Money Project exhibition impacts art, discourse, and public audiences by investigating and engaging our understanding of the relationships of women, art, money, exchange and social hierarchies.

-This exhibition and related public forums will give women the opportunity to add their voices and unique perspectives to some of the complex questions around money.
+This exhibition and related public forums gives women the opprtunity to add their voices and unique perspectives to some of the complex questions around money.

 Exhibition Dates: September 6, 2016 – December 10, 2016